gwing33/plunge/README.md

 **WORK IN PROGRESS: Lots to do before it's production ready.**

-Plunge is a Event Store, it keeps a high fidelity data on the application, enabling easy rollback.
+Plunge is a High Fidelity Event Store, enabling easy rollback.

-It could be considerd as a Flux Store, but it is more than that.
+It could be considered as a Flux Store, but it is more than that.
 It's probably more of an Store/Action combination.

-I guess this is my version of facebook's future Relay they keep talking about.
+This coupled with [react-plunge](https://github.com/gwing33/react-plunge) is my version of Facebook's Relay.

 ### Install
 ```bash